DataFrames - Part 1

 The medians are: [3.3641954, 115.122615]

-This approach is useful for data frames with a large number of columns.
-For instance, it is possible to then create a boxplot or histogram for the means, medians etc. of the dataframe and thus to get an overview of all (comparable) columns.
+This approach is useful for DataFrames with a larger number of columns.
+For instance, it is possible to follow this by creating a boxplot or histogram for the means, medians etc. of the DataFrame, thus giving a comprehensive overview of all (comparable) columns.

 Selecting a subset based on a template

-An analysis of a data set may need to be done on part of the data.
+Often, an analysis of a dataset may required on only part of the data.
 This can often be formulated by using a logical condition which specifies the required subset.

 For this we will assume that some of the data are labelled ‘0’ and some are labelled ‘1’.
-Let us therefore see how to add a new column to our Evereleys data frame which contains the (in this case arbitrary) labels.
+Let us therefore see how to add a new column to our Evereleys DataFrame, which contains the labels (which are, in this example, arbitrary).

-First we randomly create as many labels as we have rows in the data frame.
-We can use the randint function which we import from ‘numpy.random’. randint in its simple form takes two arguments.
-First the upper bound of the integer needed, where by default it starts from zero.
-As Python is exclusive on the upper bound, providing ‘2’ will thus yield either ‘0’ or ‘1’ only.
+Firstly, we can randomly create as many labels as we have rows in the DataFrame.
+We can use the randint function, which can be imported from the numpy.random module of the NumPy library.
+In its simplest form, the randint function accepts two arguments.
+Firstly, the upper bound of the integer needed, which defaults to zero.
+As Python is exclusive of the upper bound, providing ‘2’ will thus yield either ‘0’ or ‘1’ only.

 PYTHON